Optimizing Wind Turbine Blade Aerodynamics

 An open cycle lift force turbine that can extract significantly more power from a flowing fluid like wind compared to conventional wind turbines.
 The turbine uses lift forces instead of just drag forces like conventional turbines.
 Lift forces create asymmetric pressure distribution on the blades which is used to generate power.
 The turbine rotates into the flow instead of with it like conventional turbines.
 This pre-rotation compresses the flow and improves efficiency.
 The turbine also has a compressor stage to match the blade speed to the incoming flow.
 This allows high velocity flow from a bypass fan and ram air intake.
 The lift force turbine generates more power density than conventional turbines and can operate in any atmosphere.

-18. Enhanced Cross-Flow Wind Turbine Rotor Design with Secondary Blades
+18. Cross-Flow Wind Turbine Rotor with Primary and Secondary Blade Configuration

 Velocity Wind Turbines, LLC, 2024